Many men with prostate cancer are eager to find a suitable prostate cancer diet.

 According to animal studies, a diet supplemented with 5% flaxseed can inhibit the development and growth of prostate carcinoma.

-After 20 weeks of treatment, the experimental group experienced a similar difference to the one seen after 30 weeks of treatment, meaning that flaxseed supplementation was beneficial for prostate cancer.
+After 20 weeks of treatment, the experimental group exhibited a sustained impact comparable to the results observed after 30 weeks.
+This suggests that flaxseed supplementation continued to provide benefits for prostate cancer over the extended duration of the study.

 Other research showed similar results.
 The study published direct evidence that flaxseed supplementations, particularly consumptions of plant lignans, inhibited cancer cell growth and possibly slightly reduced the tumor in a prostate cancer patient.